dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 13 mars 2018
+I watched Per Vognsens second postcast about his just started Bitewise project where he aims to create an early 90's computer from scratch and write all the software for it.
+He will start out by creating his own systems language, a spin-off from C with some nuiances removed.
+His pet peeves about C are the same as mine: the operator presedence for bitwise operations are wrong;
+there is too much undefined behaviour; the lack of a module system and reliance on the textual replacement by the preprocessor; the complicated declarator syntax; too much implicit conversions are allowed; the cast operators are too allowing.

+I'd add the limited functionality of the typedef keyword to that list.

 ## 12 mars 2018
 This question got me stomped: Given an array of integer dubletts find the single integer that  is not a dublett.
 Do it in linear time and without extra